mspnp/vnet-integrated-serverless-microservices/docs/distributed_telemetry.md

 ## Solution

 This architecture makes use of Application Insights to centralize logging across components.
 Components contributing to the telemetry includes API Management and the PatientTests and Audit APIs running on Azure Functions.
 API Management and the Azure Functions runtime has built-in support for Application Insights to generate and correlate a wide variety of telemetry, including standard application output.
-The Application Insights Nodejs SDK is used in the Function apps to manually track dependencies and other custom telemetry.
+The Application Insights Node.js SDK is used in the Function apps to manually track dependencies and other custom telemetry.
 The telemetry sent to Application Insights can feed into a wider Azure Monitor workspace.
-Components such as Cosmos DB can send telemetry to Azure Monitor, where it can be correlated with telemetry from Application Insights.
+Components such as Azure Cosmos DB can send telemetry to Azure Monitor, where it can be correlated with telemetry from Application Insights.

 ## Configuration